JakobDeutloff/ReturnPeriods/Return_Periods_ERA5/README.md

 The return_period_<in_years>.nc are the outputs of the script for different return periods.

-The folder regridded contains ERA5 return period data regridded to the MetOffice weatherforecast grid
+The folder regridded contains ERA5 return period data regridded to the MetOffice weatherforecast grid which is used in the visualisation.